Ever wondered how some men are able to keep their dress shirts easily tucked in all day?

 The shirt stay is rarely found in civilian life, but commonly found in the military when soldiers have to look their best in full dress uniform or if a soldier must stand at guard for long periods of time (the ceremonial guards at the Tomb of the Unknowns at Arlington National Cemetery, for example).

-Below is an outline for each of the four kind:.
+Below is an outline for each kind:

-Straight Shirt Stays for Dress Shirts
+1. Straight Shirt Stays For Dress Shirts

 They are the most basic and this allows for ease of use.
 The straight shirt stay is a single ribbon of elastic material with clips at both ends.

 The straight shirt stay is worn on the outside of the legs.
 While the simple construction will avoid any frustration when you put them on, the two clips are often poorly constructed.
 More often than not, the clips will lose their grip of your shirt or they will break.

 Our opinion: Do not buy.
 Reviews of the straight shirt stays are mixed, but why chance it?
 Why waste $12 plus shipping for something that could work or could break within two weeks?

-Y-Clip Dress Shirt Stays
+2. Y-Clip Dress Shirt Stays

 While not a great advancement of keeping your shirt snug, the Y-clips offer more anchor points on your shirt and in theory more holding power.

 The two clips can be seen as an advantage over single clip construction, but again, the quality of construction is often not much better than the straight shirt stay.

 The Y-Clip shirt stay is more expensive than its predecessor, but material quality is still the same.
-You are paying a few more dollars for an extra clip and an extra few inches of elastic.
+You are paying a few more dollars for an extra clip and an extra few inches of elastic

-Stirrup Dress Shirt Stays
+3. Stirrup Dress Shirt Stays

 Someone probably had a very bad experience with a straight shirt stay coming undone and probably received a shot to the groin from a renegade clip; with this new, painful experience, this someone probably had the idea to get rid of the clips on the socks and introduce a more reliable design.

 Instead, the bottom portion of the shirt stay is worn around the foot like a stirrup of a saddle.
 It is certainly an improvement and reduces the risk of injury to the groin, but quality of construction and material are not much better than the straight and Y-clip shirt stay.

 Reviews of the stirrup shirt stay are mixed, but leaning negative.
 The most common complaint is that the clips break or do not hold; other complaints include visibility when seated and slightly changing how one walks due to the stirrup inside the shoe.

-Shirt Stay Belt
+4. Shirt Stay Belt

 This shirt stay does not keep in the tradition of the previous three, but is claimed to be better.
 The shirt stay belt (also called “shirt locks” or “sticky belt”) entirely replaces the principle of vertical tension with horizontal tension.

 Then you put on your trousers as you would normally.
 (Remember that trousers are worn higher around the waist; the shirt stay belt and your trousers and belt do not overlap).

 You do not have to worry about wasting time to attach clips to your shirt and socks.
 But with time and continual use, this product is bound to fail.

 The price is considerably higher than the other style shirt stays.
 You can probably get many years out of this product.
-If you want to spend near $20 plus shipping, then go ahead and buy this product.
+If you want to spend nearly $20 plus shipping, then go ahead and buy this product.

-How to Wear a Clip Style Shirt Stay
+How To Wear A Clip Style Shirt Stay?

 Put on your socks, underwear, undershirt, and dress shirt as you would normally do.
 Make sure you wear socks to at least mid-calf.
 Clip the shirt stays to your socks and then to the bottom of your shirt.